What is The Monkey Cage?

 How do I write for The Monkey Cage?

-Email us (email@example.com) with a one- or two-paragraph pitch that briefly explains:
+If your proposed piece fits with our guidelines, please email us (email@example.com) with a one- or two-paragraph pitch that briefly explains:

 - which news or current issue your piece will illuminate